Aba-Network/aba-blockchain/README.md

 git fetch
 git reset --hard FETCH_HEAD --recurse-submodules

-# If you get RELEASE.dev0 then delete the package-lock.json in chia-blockchain-gui and install.sh again
+# If you get RELEASE.dev0 then delete the package-lock.json in aba-blockchain-gui and install.sh again

 # This should say "nothing to commit, working tree clean"
 # if you have uncommitted changes, RELEASE.dev0 will be reported